Asymptotically Calabi metrics and weak Fano manifolds: Compactification to weak Fano manifold

+But if $z(q) \gg 1$, we obtain a contradiction since $w_n(q) \neq 0$.
+The proposition then follows from the above. \end{proof}

-\begin{remark} Since $e^{-\delta z} \sim e^{-\delta' \sqrt{\log |w_2|}}$, the $\eta_2$ coordinate is not necessarily H\"older continuous at the divisor.
-Thus, one cannot invoke any known weak version of the Newlander-Nirenberg theorem to construct a complex-analytic compactification.
+\begin{remark} Recall the coordinate $( \eta \circ \Phi)_n = w_n (1 + \eta_n)$, and since $e^{-\delta z^{n/2}} \sim e^{-\delta'\sqrt{ -\log |w_n|}}$, the complex structure $I$ is not even H\"older continuous at the divisor.
+Thus, one cannot invoke any known weak version of the Newlander-Nirenberg theorem to construct a complex-analytic compactification; see for example \cite{HillTaylor}.
 This is the reason why we had to deviate from the known approaches to constructing such compactifications; compare for example the proofs of \cite[Theorem 3.1]{HHN} and \cite[Theorem 1.6]{ChiLi}. \end{remark}

 Denote by $Z$ the image of $\overline{G}_k$.
 It follows from the Remmert-Stein theorem \cite[Chapter II.8, Theorem 8.7]{Demailly} that $Z$ is a complex analytic variety in a neighborhood of $F_k(\textbf{0}_L)\cong D$.
 Since $Z$ is topologically a manifold by Proposition \ref{p:2-3}, it follows that $Z$ is locally irreducible.
 Thus, by \cite[Chapter II.7, Corollary 7.13]{Demailly}, the normalization map $Z'\rightarrow Z$ is a homeomorphism.